lgmorand/training-aks-lab2/_entries/03-01 manifest.md

 - set the environment variable GREETEE to AKS
 - set requests with CPU = 100m and Memory = 128Mi

-> **Security**: you harbor registry may require credentials to access it (see this [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) and this one [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-pod-that-uses-your-secret)).
+> **Security**: you container registry (if not an Azure Contaier Registry) may require explicit credentials to access it (see this [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) and this one [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-pod-that-uses-your-secret)).

 {% collapsible %}